4dn-dcic/hic2cool/README.md

 from hic2cool import hic2cool_convert
 hic2cool_convert(<infile>, <outfile>, <resolution (optional)>, <warnings (optional)>, <silent (optional)>)
 ```
-Please note that you need to install cooler (pip install cooler) to run the test package.
-It is included in requirements.txt.

 ## Converting files using the command line: